Guiyang Guizhou, China Travel Guide

 Widely available.
 English-speaking the workers are rare.
 Bring a list of generic names for prescription medications.

-Guiyang's climate and terrain bring specific natural hazards.
+Guiyang's climate and terrain bring specific geological threats.

-Heavy rainfall, especially during summer monsoon season (June-August), can lead to localized urban flooding.
+Heavy rainfall, especially during summer monsoon season (June-August), may result in localized urban flooding.
 Stay updated on local weather forecasts.

 Mountainous terrain and heavy rain contribute to landslides in rural areas of Guizhou province.
 These are less common within Guiyang city itself.